 Sears sells a few brands of garage door openers, but most of the user reviews are for Craftsman models (made by Chamberlain for Sears).
-Several of the Craftsman openers accumulate 100 or more user reviews, and some have hundreds.
+Most the Craftsman openers accumulate at least some feedback, and a handful have a hundred or more reviews.
 Those with the most feedback tend to rate highly -- 4 stars or better.
-However, some models garner just a few reviews, or none at all.

-Lowes.com is another retail site with worthwhile feedback on garage door openers.
-However, it has fewer models than the sites above, and finding them on the site is sometimes a bit of a hunt.
-Still, what's here gets a bit of feedback, and some models are Lowes exclusives.
+Lowe's is another retail site with worthwhile feedback on garage door openers.
+However, it has fewer models than Home Depot or Amazon, and the site design makes getting a handle on user feedback a bit more challenging.
+Still, most of what's here is reviewed often enough to be meaningful, and some models are Lowe's exclusives.

 This review of the Chamberlain HD950WF is less detailed than the one from CNET, but is hands-on nonetheless.
 John R. Delaney spends the bulk of the review discussing features, but weighs in on operation of both the opener and the on-line/internet functions.